signalpoint/DrupalGap/docs/11_Widgets/HTML_Widget.md

 Sometimes we just want to use plain old custom HTML when building a widget.
-Luckily this is possible using a render array, or a string:
+Luckily this is possible using a render element, or a string:

-### Render Array (recommended)
+### Render Element (recommended)

 ```
 var content = {};